All photos by Ashlee De Wit for The Lansing Journal

 The Troost staff is crucial to its atmosphere, and the building wouldn’t be what it is without the help of Kooy’s very dedicated family.

 “One of the reasons this place is so great is because of the Troost team,” she says.
-“And it’s not not only the ones that you’re seeing all the time—they make the customer experience awesome—but it’s also my dad, who built the entire bar top, and my aunt and uncle, who helped find furniture and create the light fixtures and the decorations.
+“And it’s not only the ones that you’re seeing all the time—they make the customer experience awesome—but it’s also my dad, who built the entire bar top, and my aunt and uncle, who helped find furniture and create the light fixtures and the decorations.
 My family spent countless hours here.
 I would not have done this if I did not have a good team.”

-The Troost menu and decor is partially inspired by the staff’s backgrounds, their personalities, and their travels around the world.
+The Troost menu and decor are partially inspired by the staff’s backgrounds, their personalities, and their travels around the world.
 Kooy spent time in the Netherlands; hence, the name of the Lansing coffee shop.
 But she’s also been in Israel, where she had “non-stop limonanas.”
 Staff member Katie Copley lived in Slovenia, so the photos in the shop are from her time there.
 Staffer Suhail Abbasy is the mastermind of the shop’s signature “Troosty.”
 He’s Jordanian and is the inspiration for the Carda-yum, which features cardamom, a spice popular in Arabic coffee.

 Per its mission to serve all of Lansing, Troost has a range of offerings outside its coffee menu.
 “We have tea—I feel like I always forget to mention that,” laughs Kooy.
 There’s also a variety of caffeine-free options, like the hot chocolate, Italian soda, and a vanilla frappe.
 And their punch cards mean that whatever you choose to drink, the 10th one is free.
 To go along with the drinks, Troost sells baked goods like homemade stroopwaffles, cinnamon rolls, and cake pops.